- How does the health check function of Server Load Balancer (SLB) work?

 Setting the weight value to zero is equal to manually removing the ECS instance from Server Load Balancer.
 The weight is set to zero only when restarting, adjusting, or maintaining the ECS instance.

-6. What method does HTTP listeners use to do health check on backend ECS instances?
+What health check method is used for HTTP listeners on backend ECS instances?

-7. What are the IP address ranges that HTTP listeners use to perform health check on backend ECS instances?
+7. What are the ranges of IP address that HTTP listeners use to perform health checks on backend ECS instances?

 The IP address range used by the health check of SLB is 100.64.0.0/10（100.64.0.0/10 is reserved by Alibaba Cloud, and will not be used by any user, there is no security risk ) .
 If the backend ECS instance enables access control such as iptables, you need to allow the access of 100.64.0.0/10 on the intranet NIC.

-8. Why is the health check frequency displayed on the console different from that recorded in the web logs?
+Why is the health check frequency that is displayed on the console different from that recorded in the web logs?

-Health check is performed in the cluster to avoid single points of failure.
+Health checks are performed in the cluster to avoid single points of failure.
 Therefore, the health check frequency recorded in the logs is different from the frequency configured in the console.

 HTTP health checks consume few resources of the backend ECS instances.

-12. How to handle health check failure caused by a backend database fault?
+How can I handle a health check failure caused by a faulty backend database?